HOW TO GROW CLIMBING HYDRANGEA: VARIETIES, PLANTING & CARE TIPS

 Do climbing hydrangeas need winter protection?

 Deciduous climbing hydrangea varieties are hardy in most growing zones.
-In colder climates, plant in a wind-protected site against a building or other structure.
+In colder climates, plant in protected sites.
 For younger plants, provide added protection by wrapping with burlap.
 Mulch around the base of plants to protect the roots.
 Water plants thoroughly before the ground freezes to prevent dehydration.

 Are climbing hydrangeas evergreen?